 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment for conduct disorder may include:

 Cognitive-behavioral therapy.
 A child learns how to better solve problems, communicate, and handle stress.
 They also learn how to control impulses and anger.

 Family therapy.
 This therapy helps make changes in the family.
 It improves communication skills and family interactions.

 Peer group therapy.
 A child develops better social and interpersonal skills.

 Medicines.
 These are not often used to treat conduct disorder.
-But a child may need them for other symptoms or disorders such as ADHD.
-These other disorders often occurs along with symptoms of conduct disorder.
+But a child may need them for other symptoms or disorders, such as ADHD.
+These other disorders often occur along with symptoms of conduct disorder.

 How can I help prevent conduct disorder in my child?

 Experts don’t know exactly why some children develop conduct disorder.
 Things such as a traumatic experience, social problems, and biological factors may be involved.
 To reduce the risk for this disorder, parents can learn positive parenting strategies.
 They can be good role models for their children.
 This can help to create a closer parent-child relationship and give the child with examples of how to respectfully treat other people, animals, and property.
 It can also create a safe and stable home life for the child.